Reason 1: Market Problems

 When to hit Accelerator Pedal

 One of a CEO’s most important jobs is knowing how to regulate the accelerator pedal.
-In the early stages of a business, while the product is being developed, and the business model refined, the pedal needs to be set very lightly to conserve cash.
-There is no point hiring lots of sales and marketing people if the company is still in the process of finishing the product to the point where it really meets the market need.
+In the early stages of a business, while the product is being developed, and the sales motion is still being developed to make it repeatable and scalable, the pedal needs to be set very lightly to conserve cash.
+There is no point hiring lots of sales and marketing people if the company is still in the process of finishing the product to the point where it really meets the market need, or if the sales motion is not repeatable.
 This is a really common mistake, and will just result in a fast burn, and lots of frustration.

-However, on the flip side of this coin, there comes a time when it finally becomes apparent that the business model has been proven, and that is the time when the accelerator pedal should be pressed down hard.
+However, on the flip side of this coin, there comes a time when it finally becomes apparent that the sales & marketing motion (Growth Model) has been proven, and is profitable.
+That is the time when the accelerator pedal should be pressed down hard.
 As hard as the capital resources available to the company permit.
-By “business model has been proven”, I mean that the data is available that conclusively shows the cost to acquire a customer, (and that this cost can be maintained as you scale), and that you are able to monetize those customers at a rate which is significantly higher than CAC (as a rough starting point, three times higher).
-And that CAC can be recovered in under 12 months.

 For first time CEOs, knowing how to react when they reach this point can be tough.
 Up until now they have maniacally guarded every penny of the company’s cash, and held back spending.
 Suddenly they need to throw a switch, and start investing aggressively ahead of revenue.
 This may involve hiring multiple sales people per month, or spending considerable sums on SEM.
 That switch can be very counterintuitive.